Today was a better day.

 Meanwhile, here you’ve got to get in the car and drive forever just to grab a fancy coffee.

-As a non-driver, the thought of being independent -taking myself to the doctor, going shopping, even grabbing coffee-is so tempting.
+As a non-driver, the thought of being independent, of taking myself to the doctor, going shopping, or even grabbing coffee, is so tempting.

 Still, it’s a moot point.